ScrippsCCBB/CCBBwebsite/docs/subpages/CCBB_guidelines.md

 section of the manuscript as follows:
 “The authors acknowledge the support of the Center for Computational Biology and Bioinformatics (CCBB) at Scripps Research”.

-* ** CCBB Data Guidelines ** *
+### CCBB Data Guidelines
-Internal (Scripps) customers: CCBB takes the responsibility to archive the sequencing data, but recommends customers to maintain their own backup of the data dispatched.
+-Internal (Scripps) customers: CCBB takes the responsibility to archive the sequencing data, but recommends customers to maintain their own backup of the data dispatched.
-External (Non-Scripps) customers: CCBB’s responsibility for the sequencing data ends once the data is dispatched and verified for its integrity by the customers.
+-External (Non-Scripps) customers: CCBB’s responsibility for the sequencing data ends once the data is dispatched and verified for its integrity by the customers.
 Please contact ccbb.at.scripps.edu for your questions.